-Federal Stafford loans are made available to university students to help pay for the cost of education.
-Federal Stafford loans are offered to graduate and undergraduate students at a fixed low interest rate.
+Federal Direct loans are made available to university students to help pay for the cost of education.
+Federal Direct loans are offered to graduate and undergraduate students at a fixed low interest rate.
 Students must be enrolled at least half time to be eligible.
-Students are eligible to receive Stafford loans regardless of credit history.
-Stafford loans may be subsidized by the U.S. Government or unsubsidized depending on the student's financial need.
+Students are eligible to receive Direct loans regardless of credit history.
+Direct loans may be subsidized by the U.S. Government or unsubsidized depending on the student's financial need.
 Repayment begins six months after the student leaves school of falls below half-time status.

-For the 2015-2016 academic year, subsidized and unsubsidized Stafford loans for undergraduate students are offered at a fixed 4.29% interest rate.
+For the 2016-2017 academic year, subsidized and unsubsidized Direct loans for undergraduate students are offered at a fixed 4.29% interest rate.

 The loan fee for Direct Subsidized Loans and for Direct Unsubsidized Loans is 1.068 percent.